Bootstraps for Dynamic Panel Threshold Models: Bootstrap

 \subsubsection{Uniform validity of grid bootstrap}

-We extend \cref{thm:grid boot} to the uniform validity of the grid bootstrap to ensure its good finite sample performance when the model is nearly continuous.
+We extend \cref{thm:grid boot} to the uniform validity of the grid bootstrap, which is important for good finite sample performance when the model is nearly continuous.
 We establish the uniform validity for the following simplified specification for analytical tractability:

 where $\theta=(\beta',\delta',\gamma)'$ and $\delta=(\delta_{1},\delta_{3})'$ in this subsection.